parallelogon/parallelogon.github.io/_posts/2021-10-11-Getting-Up-and-Running.md

   - update
 ---

 This first post is about the tips and tricks I've used in order to get this github blog/repo up and running.
 It is written primarily as a reminder to myself about how to go about building something similar and as possible instructions for whichever desperate soul comes across the same struggles.
-The work that I've had to do can be grouped into three sections:
+The work that I've done can be grouped into three sections:

 1. Installing minimal mistakes and getting the site running
 2. Enabling Mathjax support